What is Image Analysis?

-Image Analysis features
+Image Analysis versions

 You can analyze images to provide insights about their visual features and characteristics.
 All of the features in the list below are provided by the Analyze Image API.
 Follow a quickstart to get started.

-Extract text from images (preview)
+Read text from images (v4.0 preview only)

-Detect people in images (preview)
+Detect people in images (v4.0 preview only)

 Version 4.0 preview of Image Analysis offers the ability to detect people appearing in images.
 The bounding box coordinates of each detected person are returned, along with a confidence score.
 People detection

 Generate a caption of an image in human-readable language, using complete sentences.
 Computer Vision's algorithms generate captions based on the objects identified in the image.